PBRjr/Fantasy_Novel/Scene strange altered.md

 Wait... did he actually just hear it?

 Rapid footsteps interrupted Vale's train of thought.
 He pulled his gaze away in time to see another altered charging at him, only about 5 feet away.
-Where did it come from?
-It lunged at him, outstretched arms ending in long, razor sharp claws.
+*Where did this one come from?* he thought. lunged at him, outstretched arms ending in long, razor sharp claws.